Jonathan Strange & Mr Norrell

 A Message from Dr. Corey Olsen

 As with all of our Mythgard Academy seminars, the discussions are open to anyone and everyone, with no payment required.
-We reserve 100 spots on a first-come basis for each live session, and every session both video and audio recordings of the sessions will be available on this web page, through the Mythgard podcast feed, and on our iTunes U course.
+We reserve 100 spots on a first-come basis for each live session, and every session both video and audio recordings of the sessions will be available through the Mythgard podcast feed and our YouTube channel.

 This series is made possible by the generosity of everyone who supported our fundraising campaign last fall.
 The topics of our Academy discussions are nominated and elected entirely by our generous donors.
 So far this year we’ve adventured through the land of Florin in The Princess Bride and studied two volumes of The History of Middle-earth series: The Book of Lost Tales, Part II and The Lays of Beleriand.
 Now, the Mythgard Academy electors – also known as the Council of the Wise – have deemed Jonathan Strange & Mr Norrell to be our next doom.

 For those who would like to be on the Council that chooses the books we will look at in the upcoming year, our fundraising campaign will begin on Sept.
 22 (also known as Hobbit Day).
 As always, you can visit our donation page at any time to help support our efforts at providing free, high-quality studies of speculative fiction!